Ardorax/runner_map/README.md

 ## What is map storage mode ?
 You can choose between "vertical" and "horizontal"

-A same map will be stored like this in vertical:
+A same map will be stored like this in vertical (only made for Valentin Dury):
 ```
 1
 1